It seems like everyone I know is looking for a maid. It’s becoming more and more difficult to find good help these days.

 You probably need to get them their Barangay or Village ID or something as well, depending on where you live.

-Keep a file of their info, kind of like an HR file, including the filled-out bio data form, and copies of other relevant stuff, like if they submitted an NBI clearance, etc… Also, you can make a record of their salaries, utang, etc… You can use folders, a plastic envelope, binders or accordion files for this, whatever you want.
+Keep a file of their info, kind of like an HR file, including the filled-out bio data form, and copies of other relevant stuff, like if they submitted an NBI clearance, their SSS info, etc… Also, you can make a record of their salaries, utang, etc… You can use folders, a plastic envelope, binders or accordion files for this, whatever you want.

 Just like your first day at a new job, the new maid also needs some sort of orientation.
 Show her her room, her bed, pillows, blankets, cabinet, bathroom, towels, etc… In all likelihood, this is not what she is used to, so you might also need to teach her the basics on how to use them.
 We also give them their own set of plates, cups and utensils.
 I also give them a bath set to start, but once they use it up, they buy their own.
 I also expect them to keep their room and bathroom clean.